Bertrand31/S-same/README.md

 Thus, the data stored for each hash making up a song's footprint will look like this: ``hash -> (position | songId)``.
 The pipe (`|`) is used here to represent a product type.

 Each hash produced by the footprinting algorithm is 64 bits long.

-It has been empirically determined that, using the current encoding, each second of a song results in 21.5 hashes.
+Furthermore, given the encoding used, every second of a second weights `44100 samples * 2 bytes * 1 channel ≈ 88 kB`.
+Since each chunk is 4 kilobytes long, it means every second will result in `88 / 4 = 22 hashes`.

-Given that songs are assumed to be 600 seconds long at most, the maximum number of hashes generated for a song is `600×21.5` which is `12900`.
+Given that songs are assumed to be 600 seconds long at most, the maximum number of hashes generated for a song is `600×22` which is `13200`.
-Since we want to store each hash with its position within the relevant song, it appears that we need `(log₂12900) + 1`, 15 bits to store that "position".
+Since we want to store each hash with its position within the relevant song, it appears that we need `(log₂13200) + 1`, 15 bits to store that "position".

 Furthermore, if we want to futureproof our solution and account for the possibility of storing 200 million songs in the future, we need song IDs to be `log₂(2×10⁸) + 1`, 29 bits long.